HForce is composed of:

 Option 3: Ballistic and guided light attack (Gunner firing with EOS or pilot firing ballistic with HMSD)

-HForce’s flexible architecture permits retrofits of any available armament.
+HForce’s flexible architecture permits aircraft to be retrofit with any available armament.

 Crew resource management